SOS Home :: Records Services :: Missouri State Archives :: Programs & Projects :: Civil War Records from the St. Louis Circuit Court

 into an Access database.

-Archivists are significantly enhancing access to the records through the creation of a comprehensive database index that contains a unique entry for each of the processed case files.
-In accordance with Dublin Core metadata standards, and following the Missouri State Archives established procedures, this information includes provenance, a description of each case, and access information taken directly from the processed file folder.
+Archivists significantly enhanced access to the records through the creation of a comprehensive database index that contains a unique entry for each of the processed case files.
+This information includes provenance, a description of each case, and access information taken directly from the processed file folder.

 Archivists also produce series descriptions that meet basic Encoded Archival Description (EAD) requirements and finding aids for related records series.